Whether you’re in a long-term relationship or picking out somewhere to head for a first date, Ronnie Scott’s is a good bet.

 It’s the perfect date.

-Celebrating its 50th anniversary next year, Ronnie Scott’s is something of a rare, authentic slice of old Soho, dotted with low-lit cabaret tables, velvety booths and jazz legends adorning the ruby red walls.
-The intimate stage here plays host to at least two shows a night, every night – and has been graced by some of the genre’s greats, as well as up-and-coming artists.
+Having recently turned 50, Ronnie Scott’s is something of a rare, authentic slice of old Soho, dotted with low-lit cabaret tables, velvety booths and jazz legends adorning the ruby red walls.
+The intimate stage here plays host to at least two live shows a night, every night – and has been graced by some of the genre’s greats, as well as up-and-coming artists.

-Back to that dinner – the food here is no afterthought.
-While the suave strains of the sax caress your eardrums, your tastebuds will be equally well looked-after with the likes of Scottish lobster; Gressingham duck breast (with a duck leg ‘bonbon’); saffron risotto with truffle, squash and parmesan; and – if you’re feeling plush – caviar.
+Back to that dinner – the food at Ronnie Scott’s is no afterthought.
+While the suave strains of the sax caress your eardrums, your tastebuds will be equally well looked-after with the likes of Scottish lobster; Gressingham duck breast (with a duck leg ‘bonbon’); saffron risotto with truffle, squash and parmesan; and – if you’re feeling flush – caviar.
+Most popular of all are the Sunday lunch shows, where roasts come with all the trimmings – including world-class musicians.

 And of course, like all the best plans, it’ll feel completely spontaneous.